How to apply for the ETIAS permit to travel to EuropeErika

-The European Travel Information and Authorization System, ETIAS, will come into force in 2021.
+The European Travel Information and Authorization System, ETIAS, will enter into force in 2021.
 It was proposed by the European Commission in April 2016 and approved by the European Parliament on July 5, 2018.
-It aims to expedite entry into Europe for citizens from eligible countries, an estimated 30 million of whom are expected to apply each year.
+Its objective is to accelerate the entry into Europe of Eligible citizens countries, in fact, an estimated 30 million of whom will apply each year.

 Legal Notice: Since legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing on this article should be used as a substitute for the advice of competent legal counsel.
 The content on this article is offered only as information and does not constitute solicitation or provision of legal advice.
 You should always consult a suitably qualified lawyer regarding any specific legal problem or matter.

 © 2019 Duguech & Dip, S.L.P. – All rights reserved